Marlboro: History

-Marlboro cigarette pack from a duty-free shop in the United States (2010), in the design which was used - with only minor changes - for most of the product's lifetime.
+Marlboro cigarette pack from a duty-free shop in the United States (2010), in the design which was used—with only minor changes—for most of the product's lifetime.
 In the 2020s, this has become very rare due to the international use of health warning signs.

 In 2013, Philip Morris International introduced "Marlboro 2.0".
 The pack design was changed; the dark red was replaced with a lighter red, the "Marlboro" and Philip Morris logo became ribbed and transparent, and around 2017 a special "Smart SEAL" was introduced to keep the stored cigarettes fresh for a longer period of time.
-The Marlboro 2.0 packs are mainly available in Europe and some parts of Africa, Asia and Latin America, but not in the US, Canada and Australia (due to plain packaging) and New Zealand.
+The Marlboro 2.0 packs are mainly available in Europe and some parts of Africa, Asia and Latin America, but not in the US or in countries with plain packaging laws.

 In 2015, Philip Morris announced they would introduce a "Firm Filter" to their Marlboro Red, Gold, Silver Blue, Ice Blast and White Menthol variants.
 Philip Morris managing director for the UK and Ireland, Martin Inkster, said that the Firm Filter technique was added to "offer quality you can feel and it is a cleaner way to stub out your cigarette".

 In January 2023 the US Food Drug Administration approved of marketing around the U.S. for multiple Marlboro Vape Heatsticks, Sienna Heatstick, Amber Heatstick & Bronze Heatstick.